Key Architecture Constructs

 The Satellite Address is contained within the Access Grant so that an Uplink client knows which Satellite to contact to retrieve the metadata associated with an object to be retrieved.

 An Access Grant contains an API Key that is based on a type of bearer token called a Macaroon.
-API Keys are both hierarchically derived from a parent and may also also contain programmatic restrictions based on:
+API Keys are both hierarchically derived from a parent and may also contain programmatic restrictions based on:

 - Specific Operations: Caveats can restrict whether an Access Grant can permit any of the following operations: Read, Write, Delete, List